Sri Sudarshan Sitting on a shore performing yoga

 Read more

 Sri Swami Vivekananda, born on January 12, 1863, in Kolkata, India, was a disciple of Sri Ramakrishna who went on to found the Ramakrishna Mission, headquartered at Belur Math in Bengal, India.
 He rose to global prominence after his address at the 1893 Parliament of the World’s Religions in Chicago.
-His unique spiritual aroma wafted throughout the world.
+Fearless wisdom, compassion, and the electrifying message of Swami Vivekananda spread India’s spiritual aroma across the world, awakening millions.

 • Ramakrishna Paramahamsa